 Our new High-Availability Cloud VPS product has a new feature called Snapshots.
 With this feature, you can create a single backup of the state of your entire container, including running processes, and restore it back to that point at any time.
 The difference between snapshots and regular backups is that:

 - A conventional backup file is a compressed, possibly encrypted archive

 - You can extract individual files from a compressed zip, tar.gz, etc.

-- You can extract the archive elsewhere to test integrity
+- You can extract the archive elsewhere to test the integrity

 - A snapshot is a proprietary save point stored within a cloud infrastructure